StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

         ≠
     time needed to predict the event

 It sounds obvious when stated this way.

-It was considerably less obvious when wrapped in phrases like “nested dynamical clocks” and “enormous effective reasoning depth.”
+It was considerably less obvious when wrapped in phrases like “nested dynamical clocks” & “enormous effective reasoning depth.”

 Apparently mathematical atmosphere is not a substitute for an argument.